 '''

 struct {

 Version sct_version;

 LogID id;

 uint64 timestamp;

 CtExtensions extensions;

 digitally-signed struct {

 Version sct_version;

 SignatureType signature_type = certificate_timestamp;

 uint64 timestamp;

 LogEntryType entry_type;

 select(entry_type) {

-case x509_entry: ASN.1Cert;
+case x509_entry: CertInfo;

-case precert_entry_V2: TBSCertificate;
+case precert_entry_V2: CertInfo;

 } signed_entry;

 CtExtensions extensions;

 };

+'''

 } SignedCertificateTimestamp;

 The encoding of the digitally-signed element is defined in [RFC5246].

-"sct_version" is the version of the protocol to which the SCT
+"sct_version" is the version of the protocol to which the SCT conforms.

-conforms.
 This version is v2.
+Note that SignedCertificateTimestamp v1 [RFC6962] had a different definition of "signed_entry".

-"timestamp" is the current NTP Time [RFC5905], measured since the

-epoch (January 1, 1970, 00:00), ignoring leap seconds, in
+"timestamp" is the current NTP Time [RFC5905], measured since the epoch (January 1, 1970, 00:00), ignoring leap seconds, in milliseconds.

-milliseconds.

-"entry_type" may be implicit from the context in which the SCT is
+"entry_type" may be implicit from the context in which the SCT is presented.

-presented.

-"signed_entry" is the "leaf_certificate" (in the case of an

-X509ChainEntry) or is the TBSCertificate (in the case of a
+"signed_entry" includes the TBSCertificate from either the "leaf_certificate" (in the case of an X509ChainEntry) or the "pre_certificate" (in the case of a PrecertChainEntryV2).

-PrecertChainEntryV2), as described above.

 "extensions" are future extensions to SignedCertificateTimestamp v2.
 Currently, no extensions are specified.

-'''

 3.4.
-Including the Signed Certificate Timestamp in the TLS Handshake mechanism allows TLS servers to participate in CT without the cooperation of CAs, unlike the other two mechanisms.
-It also allows SCTs to be updated on the fly.
+Including the Signed Certificate Timestamp in the TLS Handshake